“The only good is knowledge and the only evil is ignorance.” (Socrate)

 From the content point of view there was a common denominator: the beauty and history of my land shown through the night sky!

-From the style point of view, colors and contrast where the means to bring the observer within the scene, the atmosphere and the feelings of such places.
+From the style point of view, colours and contrast were the means to bring the observer within the scene, the atmosphere and the feelings of such places.

 The PPW remains the basis of my workflow.